WIOA Toolkit: Step-by-Step Guide

 Recipients of public assistance (SNAP, TANF, SSI, General Assistance)

-Action Items:
+Action Items

-Review eligibility criteria with potential students
+Review the eligibility criteria thoroughly.

-Step 2: Locate Your Local American Job Center
+Locating Your Local American Job Center

-Find Your Local Center:
+Find Your Local Center

-Visit: CareerOneStop.org
+Visiting: CareerOneStop.org

-Call: 1-877-US2-JOBS (1-877-872-5627)
+Calling: 1-877-US2-JOBS (1-877-872-5627)

-Search by ZIP code or city
+Searching by ZIP code or city

-What to Bring:
+What to Bring

 Government-issued photo ID